 That's what print misregistration is like.
 To get the best possible print, the alignment of your ink combinations on the substrate must be precise.
 Misregistration by the tiniest fraction of an inch can completely skew your print.

 It impacts everything from color patterns to design accuracy.
 It also means downtime for troubleshooting.
-For your process, that means:
+For your printing process, that means:

 - Wasted time